kumarlabgit/ESL-PSC/README.md

 When running on Windows using `esl_multimatrix.exe` all dependencies are included and no further installations are necessary.

-When running esl using the included python scripts, it requires a linux operating system and python 3.
+When running ESL-PSC using the included python scripts, it requires a linux operating system and python 3.
 It has been tested using Ubuntu 20 with Python 3.8.
 The following Python libraries are required:

 - BioPython
 - NumPy